CosmoStat/wf-psf/.github/pull_request_template.md

 ## Summary

-> Developers should provide a summary of the proposed changes here and include "closes #<ISSUE NUMBER>" if this addresses an open issue.
+> Provide a concise description of the proposed changes.
+> Include "closes #<ISSUE_NUMBER>" if this addresses an open issue <br>
+> **Note:** Validation tests and plots should **not** be added to the PR; they should be documented in the dedicated issue instead.

+## What’s changed

+> Describe the main changes introduced by this PR.
+> Focus on user-visible changes, bug fixes, performance improvements, or internal changes.

+- Example bullet 1
+- Example bullet 2

+## How to test / verify

+> Outline steps for reviewers or maintainers to validate the changes.
+> Include commands, scripts, or datasets if relevant.
+> Full validation results should be referenced in the associated issue, not pasted here.

+- Step 1
+- Step 2

+## Scope

+> Indicate the type of PR:

+- [ ] Feature
+- [ ] Bug fix
+- [ ] Hotfix
+- [ ] Documentation / process change
+- [ ] Internal / refactor

+> Optionally, note if this PR is part of a larger milestone or set of related PRs.

-## Validation Test Reports
+## Changelog

-> Developers should include training and metrics validation test reports demonstrating that all tests passed.

-(Copy and paste the output of validation tests report here in markdown.)
+> Did this PR introduce user-visible changes?
+> If yes, a **Scriv changelog fragment** must be added and committed.

+- [ ] Changelog fragment added (if applicable)

 ## Reviewer Checklist

-> Reviewers should tick the following boxes before approving and merging the PR.
+> Reviewers should confirm the following before approving and merging:

 - [ ] The PR targets the `develop` branch
 - [ ] The PR is assigned to the developer
-- [ ] The PR has appropriate labels
+- [ ] Appropriate labels are applied
-- [ ] The PR is included in appropriate projects and/or milestones
+- [ ] The PR is included in relevant projects and/or milestones
-- [ ] The PR includes a clear description of the proposed changes
-- [ ] If the PR addresses an open issue the description includes "closes #<ISSUE NUMBER>"
+- [ ] Description clearly explains what has changed
+- [ ] Issue references included, if applicable
-- [ ] The code and documentation style match the current standards
+- [ ] Code and documentation adhere to current standards (`ruff`)
-- [ ] Documentation has been added/updated consistently with the code
+- [ ] Documentation updates included, if relevant
-- [ ] All CI tests are passing
+- [ ] CI tests are passing
-- [ ] API docs have been built and checked at least once (if relevant)
-- [ ] All changed files have been checked and comments provided to the developer
-- [ ] All of the reviewer's comments have been satisfactorily addressed by the developer
+- [ ] All reviewer comments have been addressed

-- [ ] All Validation tests for the reported error are passing
-- [ ] Changelog fragment added (if applicable)
-- [ ] I have reviewed the CI log to verify if any files require formatting with Black.
-If any files are found to be improperly formatted, I have provided comments indicating the need for formatting.
+## Next Steps / Notes (if applicable)

+> Any follow-up actions, known issues, or reminders for maintainers.